sonatype/nexus-public/README.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->
-# Sonatype Nexus Open-source Codebase
+# Nexus Repository Manager OSS Codebase

 ## Requirements